mitchadam/mitchadam.github.io/content/Principles/_index.md

 ## Easy choices, hard life.
 Hard choices, easy life.

 The hard choice is the right choice.
 Choosing the easy path will only prolong the suffering.
-Focus on making the hard choice, begin by always telling the truth, especially to yourself.
+Focus on making the hard choice, and begin by always telling the truth, especially to yourself.

 ## Live in the present.

-We suffer more in imagination that reality.
-Most of our suffering comes from our mind thinking about the past or the future.
+We suffer more in imagination than in reality.
+Most suffering comes from our mind thinking about the past or the future.
 The present is never as bad as we imagine it to be.
 Reduce suffering and live in the present.

 ## Focus on systems.

 Create systems to set yourself up for success.
-Systems allow you to separate planning from doing, worrying from executing.
+Systems allow you to separate planning from doing, and worrying from executing.
 This reduces repeated mental overhead.
 When you focus on systems you focus on the process, rather than the goal.
 But knowing the system is running you can be satisfied you are progressing towards the goal.
 Use trackable metrics to build confidence in the system.

 ## Learn.